FIWARE-Ops/FIWARE-Legal/docs/PersonalDataProtectionPolicy.md

 The information that it is collected from you consist on:
 *   when you register or become a member of our portals
-*   when you use the website
+*   when you use the site
 *   through cookies.

 Certain services that we provide may involve us collecting extra information